PHIHSH/1-Squatting-Domain-Identification/README.md

 ## FAST API :rocket: :rocket: :rocket:

-We provide a fast API to auto scan 100+ popular brands.
-No need to specify the brand domain.
+We provide a fast API to auto scan 100+ popular brands for squatting.

+No need to specify the brand domain this time.

 ```
 python3 squating_API_fast_screen.py your_domain_tld
 ```